gitter-badger/CLOUD-ATLAS/README.md

 <br>

 ## - Cesium Globe
-A digtal twin of the real world.
+A digital twin of the real world.
 Exactly like Google Earth but open-source, with a hugh potential for literally everything.
 And I repeat myself saying: "why didn't Google ever did it?"
 <br><br>